elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - Warning!
-- I scream from the top of my watch.
-Warning!
+- I scream a warning from the watchtower.
 - Closer!
 - This way!
-- The canoe of buccaneers loots on a field of azure: to distract themselves.
+- The canoe of buccaneers is looting the azure field---for their amusement.
 - Drunkenness and debauchery.
 An immense expanse is gilded;
-- in the depths of the washing lake, a red eagle;
+- in the depths of the lye lake, a red eagle;
 - {:.pr} fields of corn, indigo, sugar cane, a few fathoms deep;
-- clamor in the hollow rush to the hollow and clog the sky ...
+- clamors in the hollow rush up the hollow and clog the sky ...

 ---